mutasim77/ReactJS-Notebook/4.React Terms/README.md

 Keys only need to be unique among sibling elements in the same array.
 They don’t need to be unique across the whole application or even a single component.

 Don’t pass something like <code>Math.random()</code> to keys.
 It is important that keys have a “stable identity” across re-renders so that React can determine when items are added, removed, or re-ordered.
 Ideally, keys should correspond to unique and stable identifiers coming from your data, such as <code>post.id</code>.

+- ## Refs 🔵

+React supports a special attribute that you can attach to any component.
+The <code>ref</code> attribute can be an object created by React.createRef() function or a callback function, or a string (in legacy API).
+When the <code>ref</code> attribute is a callback function, the function receives the underlying DOM element or class instance (depending on the type of element) as its argument.
+This allows you to have direct access to the DOM element or component instance.

+Use refs sparingly.
+If you find yourself often using refs to “make things happen” in your app, consider getting more familiar with <a href="https://reactjs.org/docs/lifting-state-up.html">top-down data flow<a>.